ddiep003/Dshell/README.md

-# Linux Shell for CS100
+# Linux Shell Reproduction
 # By Danny Diep
 ## Shell Functions

-rshell is a c++ shell that emulates unix and bash.
+Dshell is a c++ shell that emulates unix and bash.
 For now, there is only basic shell functions.
 This includes:

 * A command prompt
 * Command recognition